Pressing the Fuck it button....

 I couldn't settle.
 Random people came and went around me pretty much 24/7.
 It was hard to sleep.
 Some more of my things went missing.
 "Liberated" by party goers.

-Little man cried to go out but I was worried sick that a dog would attack him or he'd be hit by a car .
-My heart was in my mouth every time that I opened the door.
-He never went far.
-But that wasn't the point.
+Little man cried to go out but I was worried sick that he'd be attacked by a dog or hit by a car.
+My heart was in my mouth every time that I opened the caravan door.
+He never went far, but that wasn't the point.
 My world was a scary place now that I was on my own.
 So his became scary by default.

 And then he died.